geeklingo/Guppy-Dashboard/README.md

 - mySQL
 - Grafana (either self-host or use their free/paid hosting)
 - PHP 7.x
+- Exchange APIs

 The files here are on the assumption that you are running on a Linux based system.
+Installation instructions are in the <a href="https://github.com/geeklingo/Guppy-Dashboard/wiki">wiki</a>.

 If you find this dashboard useful, feel free to shout me a coffee for all the late nights that went into this: